shipra-06/atg-test/README.md

  - I have used default browser as chrome, but you can pass browser option as maven command line argument.
  - Command to run test from atg-test-selenium as :   mvn test
- - I have tested using firefox and chrome, you can provide driver option while running testcases as given below
+ - I have tested using firefox and chrome, you can provide driver option while running testcases example given below
  - command : mvn test -DdriverType=firefox

+## logs
+- Execution of test will log message in console
+- On successful run it will close the browser instance and on failure log the error in console.